Futures firm as tech stocks rise on lower bond yields

 At 6:18 a.m.
 ET, Dow e-minis were up 68 points, or 0.2%, S&P 500 e-minis were up 11 points, or 0.26%, and Nasdaq 100 e-minis were up 63.75 points, or 0.47%.

-Lordstown Motors Corp (RIDE.O) slumped 15.6% after the electric vehicle startup said that 2021 production of its Endurance truck would be half of prior expectations and it needs additional capital to execute its plans. read more
+Lordstown Motors Corp slumped 15.6% after the electric vehicle startup said that 2021 production of its Endurance truck would be half of prior expectations and it needs additional capital to execute its plans.

 Our Standards: The Thomson Reuters Trust Principles.